-Theodocia McLean endorses Her Man In Havana by Fran Connor.
+I, Theodocia McLean endorse Her Man In Havana by Fran Connor.
 Other books by Fran Connor found on Amazon include Sophia and the Fisherman, Someone to Watch Over Me, The Devil’s Bridge and Elbourne House-Novella Series Volume One-Eight.
-I purchased and reviewed this book from a Kindle format.
-This review was completed on April 13, 2016.
+I purchased this book from a Kindle and this review was completed on April 13, 2016.

 Author’s Published Books:

 Elbourne House-Novella Series